 They are unable to handle criticism.
-Everything in Pakistan has a way to do, and anyone opposing it may face the intolerant people.
+Everything here has a way to do, and anyone opposing it may face the intolerant people.
 People do not really welcome a difference of opinions.

 Pakistan is an Islamic republic that makes religion the most sensitive subject there.
 They are very open to accepting people having other faiths but admitting atheism there can cause a problem for you.
 Therefore, you should be careful when discussing religion in the country.

-This should not pull you off Pakistan and its people though; just to be cautious, as a rule of thumb, be respectful to their religion and their practices and all should go well!
+This should not pull you off visiting and its people, though; just to be cautious, as a rule of thumb, be respectful to their religion and their practices, and all should go well!